pepsibetter/DST_Data/README.md

 The title of each file denotes graph type and scale, such as "PL_100" representing a power law graph and scale of 100 (i.e., 100 nodes).
 Each file consists of weights, adjacency lists, problem instances, optimal solutions to problem instances via a DP algorithm, the probabilities of nodes whether they belong to optimal solutions given by the deep learning model, and the deep learning solutions to problem instances.
 Usually, first 70% instances are used as training data, while the rest 30% as testing data.

 ## Training tricks
+In fact, the training procedure is really sensitive to the (edge) structure of the graphs.
+We recommend using incremental training, i.e., training from a small-scale graph to a large-scale graph, but only for those structure do not change a lot, such as power law graphs.
+Otherwise, this training strategy may not suitable.

 ## Updates
 The updates of data will be announced later as the space here is limited.